afrianjunior/mymvc-v1.1/README.md

 Please download, clone, or fork this repository.

-## how to run
+## How to run mymvc-v1.1

-Previously please install composer if you not have ['composer']('https://getcomposer.org/') and after install composer follow a few steps above :
+Previously please install composer if you not have [composer]('https://getcomposer.org/') and after install composer follow a few steps above :

 ## step 1